Suzanne Virdee

+Early life

+Virdee was born on 16 October 1969 in Solihull, Warwickshire, now the West Midlands, to an Indian father and an English mother and grew up in Edgbaston.
+She was educated at Edgbaston's Park Grove School and studied at Mander Portman Woodward College.

 Career

 Virdee became a journalist at the age of 18, working as a trainee reporter at the Solihull Times in her home town.
 She passed her journalism exams and switched to television journalism, working for Central News in Birmingham.
-Virdee went on to work for the Sunday Mercury and the Birmingham Mail (then the Birmingham Evening Mail) before a 16-month stint with BBC WM.
+Virdee went on to work for the Sunday Mercury and the Birmingham Mail (then the Birmingham Evening Mail) before a 16-month stint with BBC Radio WM.

 She returned to Central News as a reporter, presenter and producer before joining the BBC's Midlands Today programme in April 2001, presenting late night bulletins before becoming a main presenter a year later, alongside Nick Owen.
 Virdee has also worked as a relief presenter for BBC Breakfast.

 On 29 March 2012, Virdee left Midlands Today after announcing she was unable to sign a five-month contract to continue presenting the programme.
 The BBC took Virdee off air two days earlier than planned after she released a press statement about her departure.

 In August 2016, she joined ITN as a news correspondent for the ITV Lunchtime News and early newsreader for ITV News London.
 On 25 May 2017 she made her debut fronting short updates for 5 News and covered bulletins for ITV news.

+Personal life

+Virdee has been married to photographer Andrew Fox since 1996.
+They live in Redditch, Worcestershire.